dapngn/vimfiles/README.markdown

 Features
 ---------
-Leverages Pathogen
+Vim configuration that leverages git <a href="https://github.com/tpope/vim-pathogen">pathogen</a> for easy setup and modification.

 Usage
 -----
+1. Place pathogen.vim in ~/vimfiles/autoload
+2. When cloning be sure to use --recursive flag to get all of the submodules.
-~/.vimrc and ~/.gvimrc will just need to source the repos root .vimrc and .gvimrc respectively.
+3. source ~/.vimrc and ~/.gvimrc to the repos root .vimrc and .gvimrc respectively.